restorecommerce/identity-srv/README.md

 This microservice implements a shared [command-interface](https://github.com/restorecommerce/command-interface-srv) which provides endpoints for retrieving the system status and resetting/restoring the system in case of failure.
 These endpoints can be called via gRPC or Kafka events (through the `io.restorecommerce.command` topic).
-For usage details please see [the shared interface tests](https://github.com/restorecommerce/command-interface-srv/tree/master/test).
+For usage details please see [command-interface tests](https://github.com/restorecommerce/command-interface-srv/tree/master/test).

 ## Usage